Socio-cultural Anthropology documents and interprets the diversity and similarity in the ways people live across the modern world.

 There are a variety of careers that attract graduates in Development Studies.
 Government and International Development agencies, Development Banks, non-government organizations and community organizations require people with development expertise.
 The skills and perspectives highlighted in Development Studies are readily transferable to other areas that focus on the planning and implementation of social, political and economic change.

 For more information on the Bachelor of Arts (Development Studies) see Bachelor of Development Studies on Programs and Courses.

 The Bachelor of Archaeological Practice is specifically designed to prepare students for a career in archaeology, either as researchers or as heritage consultants.
 To achieve this, the specialist degree in Archaeological Practice comprises two majors, one in Archaeology and another in Archaeological Practice.
 Students are trained in the many technical skills required to discover, excavate, report and interpret archaeological materials.

 Career opportunities in Archaeological Practice

 Graduates are often employed in private enterprise companies undertaking environmental impact assessment that accompanies development in Australia.
 Some of our graduates are on the staff of Commonwealth and State heritage agencies, such as the Australian Heritage Commission or the Australian Institute of Aboriginal and Islander Studies.
 They also work with the National Parks and Wildlife Service, as independent consultants, or as advisers to Aboriginal Land Councils.

-For more information on the Bachelor of Archaeological Practice visit Study@ANU: Bachelor of Archaeological Practice
+For more information on the Bachelor of Archaeological Practice see Bachelor of Archaeological Practice on Programs and Courses.

-For more information on online courses at the School of Archaeology and Anthropology please visit our online courses page.
+Read more information about online courses at the School of Archaeology and Anthropology.